 50% coursework, consisting of one essay of 3000 words and 50% examination.

-knowledge and understanding, including an introduction to a range of critical and theoretical perspectives, of the structure and distribution of power among states and the effects of this on international trade as well as parties in different states;
+Demonstrate a systematic introductory knowledge and understanding of a range of critical and theoretical perspectives, of the structure and distribution of power among states and the effects of this on international trade as well as parties in different states;

 - Free trade